Azure/avshub/content/workshop-guide/module-1/module-1-task-4/index.md

 ## **NSX-T Tags**

-NSX-T Tags hel you label NSX-T Data Center objects so that you can quickly search or filter objects, troubleshoot and trace, and do other related tasks.
+NSX-T Tags help you label NSX-T Data Center objects so that you can quickly search or filter objects, troubleshoot and trace, and do other related tasks.

 You can create tags using both the NSX-T UI available within AVS and APIs.